davidcole/fuzzy-date/README.md

 1. Hack away
 1. Add tests and make sure everything still passes by running `rake`
 1. If you are adding new functionality, document it in the README
-1. Do not change the version number, we will do that on our end
+1. Do not change the version number, I'll take care of that
 1. If necessary, rebase your commits into logical chunks, without errors
 1. Push the branch up to GitHub
 1. Send a pull request for your branch